Chymyst/chymyst-core/README.md

         run { counter(n) + get(_,res) => counter(n) + res(n) }
       }

-      counter(initCount)
+      counter(initCount) // inject a single "counter(initCount)" message

-      (incr, decr, get)
+      (incr, decr, get) // return the channels
     }

-    // make a new counter

-    val (inc, dec, get) = makeCounter(100)
+    // make a new counter: get the channels val (inc, dec, get) = makeCounter(100)

     // use the counter: we can be on any thread,
     // we can increment and decrement multiple times,
-    // and still there will be no race conditions
+    // and there will be no race conditions

     inc() // non-blocking increment
           // more code